-As with many major cities prior to the late 1970s to the mid 1980s, a large number of Denver companies relied heavily on asbestos use for its insulation and heat-resistant properties.
-From power plants, energy stations, mills, chemical plants, and more, Denver job sites once had so much asbestos that thousands of former workers now suffer from life-threatening illnesses such as malignant mesothelioma and asbestosis.
+Many companies in Denver relied heavily on asbestos use for its insulation and heat-resistant properties.
+From power plants, energy stations, mills, and chemical plants, to public buildings and schools, Denver job sites once had so much asbestos that thousands of former workers now suffer from life-threatening illnesses such as malignant mesothelioma and asbestosis.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top Denver mesothelioma lawyers, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.